Majjhima Nikāya

 MN14 — Cūḷadukkhakkhandhasutta

 A lay person is puzzled at how, despite their long practice, they still have greedy or hateful thoughts.
-The Tathagata explains the importance of absorption meditation for letting go such attachments.
+The Tathagata explains the importance of Jhana for letting go such attachments.
 But he also criticizes self-mortification, and recounts a previous dialog with Jain ascetics.

 MN15 — Anumānasutta